arthur-debert/google-code-issues-migrator/README.md

 skips issue numbers; this option fills the gaps with dummy issues to ensure that the next real issue keeps the same numbering.
 This only works, of course, if the migration starts with a fresh Github repistory.

+`--skip-closed` will skip migrating issues that were closed.